YuvBindal/EmpowerNUS/README.md

 - **Cloud Firestore:** Cloud Firestore is a flexible, scalable NoSQL cloud database to store and sync data for client- and server-side development.

+- **Solidity:** Solidity is a programming language specifically designed for writing smart contracts on the Ethereum blockchain.
+It is a statically-typed language that enables developers to define the behavior and logic of smart contracts, which are self-executing agreements with predefined rules.
+Solidity allows developers to create decentralized applications (DApps) and implement complex business logic within the Ethereum ecosystem.

+-- **Python/Tensorflow/OpenCV:** Python is a versatile and powerful programming language widely used in the field of artificial intelligence and computer vision.
+With its simplicity and readability, Python provides a solid foundation for developing applications that leverage advanced algorithms and data processing capabilities.
+It offers a vast ecosystem of libraries and frameworks like Tensorflow and OpenCV, making it an ideal choice for building AI-powered solutions.

 ## Features

 ### Existing Features